Imogen-D/Pango2022/README.md

 Scripts for tracing the trade with ddRADseq SNP data.

+This GitHub is a work in progress (I apologise for the inconsistent numbering).
+All scripts excuted by Imogen Dumville, written by Imogen Dumville with aid of Jordi Salmona.

-Scripts start on JSalmona Account for initial demultiplexing
+#Scripts start on JSalmona Account for initial demultiplexing + alignment

+script.2.demultiplex_data.sh - demultiplexing

+  Calls process_radtags.pg.sh

+script.3.align_rad_data.sh - trimmming then aligns all the data to autosomes, X, mito and checks files

+  Calls trimmomatic_low_PE.sh index_genome.sh bwa_miseq2021.sh

+script.3b.chromosomes.sh -indexes and blasts the mtDNA and Xchromosome as well as seperating the X from autosomes

+  Calls index_genome.sh blastmito.sh blastxchr.sh sepx_a_stats.sh

-Scripts and workflow on IDumville account from samfiles
+#Scripts and workflow on IDumville account from samfiles

 As follows;